-The Tax identification number (Codice Fiscale) is a 16-character alphanumeric tax code specific to an individual.
+The Tax Code (Codice Fiscale) is a 16-character alphanumeric code specific to an individual.
 It is required for many purposes in Italy, including working, sending money, signing a lease, opening a bank account, purchasing or renting a car or scooter, signing a utilities contract, etc.

 We recommend that you apply for your Codice Fiscale number at the Italian consulate in your home country in advance of your arrival in Italy.

 Also, some universities in Milano have an agreement with the Italian Revenue Agency (“Agenzia delle Entrate”) to pre-issue the Codice Fiscale before students arrival.

 If you do not obtain the Codice Fiscale while in your home country, once in Italy you can obtain the Codice Fiscale at any office of the Agenzia delle Entrate.

 Alternatively, if you are applying for a Residence Permit, and in the unlikely event you did not get a Codice Fiscale yet, the offices of the Italian National Police (Questura) will assign you a Codice Fiscale at your fingerprinting appointment.